-The governmental funds of the City reported a combined fund balance of \$263M.
-The General Fund balance was \$63.5M, a decrease of \$3.3M from prior year.
-This decrease can be attributed to a considered attempt by City management to balance current revenues against current expenditures and a budgeted use of existing fund balance.
-The Debt Service fund balance increased \$1M, ending the year with \$39.2M.
-The increase was a result of general obligation debt issuance and the refunding and retirement of principal on existing debt.
+The governmental funds of the City reported a combined fund balance of \$265M.
+The General Fund balance was \$56.7M, a decrease of \$6.8M from prior year.
+This decrease can be attributed to the budgeted use of beginning fund balance in fiscal year 2013. \$4.3M in fund balance assigned to future initiatives was used to purchase wheeled recycling carts and \$1.1M in fund balance assigned to the business continuity reserve was used to fund various one-time projects.
+The Debt Service fund balance decreased \$3.3M, ending the year with \$35.8M.
+The decrease was a result of general obligation debt issuance and the refunding and retirement of principal on existing debt.
 Other changes in fund balances should be noted:

-• Street Capital Projects fund spending increased in fiscal year 2012, up from \$11.2M to \$14.2M.
-This represents a return to 2010 spending levels after a decrease in 2011.
-Fund balance increased with capital contributions of \$4.2M and another debt issuance during fiscal year 2012 of \$14.8M, adding a total of \$14M to the fund for ongoing street projects.
+- Street Capital Projects fund spending decreased in fiscal year 2013, down from \$14.2M to \$13.5M.
+Fund balance increased with capital contributions of \$2.3M and another debt issuance during fiscal year 2013 of \$12.6M, adding a total of \$2.1M to the fund for ongoing street projects. - The City's water and sewer fund net position of \$577.2 increased by \$14.4M over the prior year net asset balance.
+The increase in net position is primarily due to operating revenues exceeding expenses by \$26.6M.

-- The City's water and sewer fund net assets of \$562.8 increased by \$16.3M over the prior year net asset balance.
-The increase in net assets is primarily due to operating revenues exceeding expenses by \$30.2M. - The Storm Water Utility fund, created in 2009 to address the City's need to manage issues associated with storm water runoff, saw an increase to fund balance in 2012; storm water fee revenues exceeded fund expenses by \$5.8M, increasing fund balance to \$76.3M at the end of the fiscal year.
+• The Storm Water Utility fund, created in 2009 to address the City's need to manage issues associated with storm water runoff, saw an increase to fund balance in 2013; storm water fee revenues exceeded fund expenses by \$6.3M, increasing fund balance to \$81.0M at the end of the fiscal year.